IP-CAM/jtlconnector-for-Opencart-v.2.x/jtlconnector/README.md

 - Attribute groups are not supported by the Wawi yet
 - Configuration articles are not supported by the Wawi yet
 - File Downloads are not supported by the Wawi yet
+- File Uploads are not supported by the Wawi yet
+- Set articles are not supported